JotaToiro/SalBot/README.md

 # SalBot
 This is a discord music bot made in python that plays songs using youtube links, search strings, and spotify links, including playlists and albums.
+This bot was made using the library [Nextcord](https://github.com/nextcord/nextcord) in order to implement every discord related functionality.

 # Features
 - Plays songs from youtube and spotify, including playlists from both platforms and albums from spotify.